gretaylor/hello-world/README.md

 # hello-world
-Just trying to learn
-This is the first thing that I am going to try to commit to main
+This is the first thing that I am going to try to commit to main.
+I don't really know what is going on...